gridbugs/gridbugs.org/content/blog/ocaml-ecosystem-surprises/index.md

 anything non-trivial when building projects.
 OCaml tools are hard to use.
 You are not alone.

-My initial high expectations of OCaml tooling is possibly related to the fact that the language I use for most of my personal programming projects is Rust.
+My initially high expectations of OCaml tooling is possibly related to the fact that the language I use for most of my personal programming projects is Rust.
 I choose Rust for most of my hobby programming specifically because I find it easy to manage dependencies and build